newrouge/newrouge.github.io/_posts/2020-8-6-Keykoolol.md

 ```
 This is the end of the loop that verifies the length of the input.
 Here we see two kinds of jumps: `08 09` is a `sub, jz`, and 18 is a `jmp`.
 This structure here `08 09 0e 00 18` marks the end of a for loop, with a `goto`.

 The value it is initialized with is 0x100, so we know our serial should be 128 bytes long.
-Also, I wont be detaling it here, but the loop next to this one is checking every char in the serial against the regexp [0-9a-fA-F]*.
-So the actual length of the serial is 0x50, as we are supposed to input an hex encoded value
+Also, I wont be detailing it here, but the loop next to this one is checking every char in the serial against the regexp [0-9a-fA-F]*.
+So the actual length of the serial is 0x80, as we are supposed to input an hex encoded value

 Doing this we learn two important things about the virtual machine:
 1. The IR syntax